microsoft/botbuilder-tools/packages/MSBot/docs/bot-file-encryption.md

 ```shell
 msbot secret -b my.bot --secret OLDSECRET --clear
 ```
-This will leave your file unencrypted and the old secret will not be used anymore.
+This will leave your file decrypted and the old secret will not be used anymore.